A company’s USP or ‘unique selling point/proposition’ can typically be put down to a couple of paragraphs defining what they do and how they do it.

 Some advertisements benefit from mystery in their branding (leaving things for the customer to discover, increasing their desire to talk about it post-discovery) but I’m not talking about that here.

-With copywriting, our job is to make it clear for the reader.
+With copywriting, our job is to make it clear to the reader.
 So they know exactly what they’re getting at every stage of their engagement.

 If someone fires up a Google search and ends up on your page, you have literally seconds to hold their interest before they click the back button.